To see this years, winning videos go to the DFS YouTube ™ Channel.

 Teams of high school teens and their media teachers received awards on April 9 2015 for their creative YouTube™ videos as part of the 7th annual statewide YouTube Burn Awareness Video Contest.
 State Fire Marshal Stephen D. Coan was joined by contest co-sponsors Ron Meehan from the Mass.
 Property Insurance Underwriting Association (aka The FAIR Plan) and Capt.
 Rick Tustin, president of the Mass.
 Association of Safety and Fire Educators (MaSAFE).
 The ceremony was held at Shriners Hospital for Children in Boston.

-This contest is a great way for young people to learn about the consequences of fires and burns without getting hurt and more importantly to teach their peers.
-There are too many internet videos that don’t show the true impact these injuries have.
+This contest continues to be a great way for young people to learn about the consequences of fires and burns without getting hurt and more importantly to teach others.
+There are too many internet videos that don’t show the true impact of these injuries.

 Information for High School Teachers

 High school communications teachers should know that the contest addresses the Massachusetts Common Core Standards in English Language Arts and Literacy.
 Fire educators hope that students will engage in discovery learning using their own medium to understand the dangerous, life-long consequences of the misuse of fire to combat all the incorrect and incomplete information that exists on the Internet about fire and burns.
 Fire educators are encouraged to talk to their high schools about this contest.

 Prizes by MaSafe and the Mass.
 Property Insurance Underwriting Association

 Mass.
 Property Insurance Underwriting Association (aka The FAIR Plan) presented the grand prize, a new digital video camera, for the winning team’s school.
 MaSAFE presented gift certificates from Best Buy™ to the winning teams.
 The first place team shared $200 in gifts cards; the Second Place team shared $100 in gift cards, and the Third Place team shared $50 in gift cards.